Preacherism/Chat-system/README.md

 Simple, elegant, lightweight chat system for Roblox.

-Code is somewhat organied & commented.
+Code is somewhat organized & commented.
 Use and edit this chat system freely.